mongodb-developer/AirBnB-OpenAI-Demo/README.md

 pip install openai
 ```
 Once these packages are installed lets create a new file called vectorizer.py
-make sure to add your Atlas connection string - and your openAI key
+make sure to add your Atlas connection string - and your openAI key The code simply gets the user input,
+generates the embedding and performs the search, printing out some of the fields of the returned data.
+You can play around with different input strings to check the performance.

 ```
 import pymongo